 Cross-platform, free and open-source password manager based on NodeJS.

 Buttercup is a password manager - an assistant for helping you store all of your login credentials.
 Buttercup helps you keep your accounts safe and assists you when you want to log in - all you need to do is remember just one password: your master password.

-The Bitwarden Core project contains the APIs, database, and other infrastructure items needed for the "backend" of all bitwarden client applications.
+The Bitwarden Server project contains the APIs, database, and other core infrastructure items needed for the "backend" of all bitwarden client applications.

-The core infrastructure is written in C# using .NET Core with ASP.NET Core.
+The server project is written in C# using .NET Core with ASP.NET Core.
 The database is written in T-SQL/SQL Server.
 The codebase can be developed, built, run, and deployed cross-platform on Windows, macOS, and Linux distributions.

 These dependencies are free to use.